vitling/crypt/README.md

 ## Download

-Binaries are built automatically via GitHub Actions.
+Binaries for VST3, AU and Standalone apps are built automatically via GitHub Actions.
 However, I can only vouch for the macOS builds working, as I do not have the means to test the Windows build.
 If you can test the Windows build then please let me know how it goes.
 Building for Linux should be simple to DIY with CMake.